malnick/logasaurus/README.md

     -c | config string
       Override the default configuration path.
 Default is ~/.logit.yaml on osx and /etc/logit.yaml on *nix distros.
+      Ex: logit -c /fully/qualified/path/config.yaml

     -d | define string
       A temporary service definition.
 Must be a valid elasticsearch query.
 Can not be used with -s.
+      Ex: logit -d "some_value AND \"a-long-string\""

     -e | elasticsearch-uri string
       Override for `elasticsearch_uri` in config file.
 Default is localhost.
+      Ex: logit -d "some_query" -e my.elastic.com

     -h | enable host output
       Outputs the hostname for the log message before the message
+      Ex: logit -d "some_query" -h

     -s | service abstraction
       A defined service in the config.yaml.
 Can not be used with -d.
+      Ex: logit -s my_defined_service_in_config_yaml

     -si | sync interval number
       Time in seconds between elasticsearch queries.
-Default is 1s.
+Default is 5s.
+      Ex: logit -d "some_query" -si 10

     -sd | sync depth number
-      Time in minutes to sync backwards - only affects first sync
+      Time in minutes to sync backwards - only affects first sync.
+Start time is always time.Meow() but this might change.
+      Ex: logit -d "some_query" -sd 120

     -in | --index string
       Override for `logstash_index`.
 Default is logstash-*.
+      Ex: NOT CURRENTLY IMPLEMENTED.
+Assumes _all for the timebeing.

     -p | --port number
       Override for `elasticsearch_port` in config file.
 Default is 9300.
+      Ex: logit -d "some_query" -p 4500

     -v | --verbose
       Verbose output.
+      Ex: Figure it out.

 ## Tested